StableMotion: One-Step Motion Estimation with Diffusion Prior: Introduction

-Rolling Shutter Correction (RSC) aims to rectify image distortions arise from the row-wise exposure pattern of CMOS sensors.
-For single-frame based rolling shutter correction, \citet{UnrollingShutter_CVPR17} used CNN modules to estimate row-wise motion, while failing to address instances involving camera or scene movement in directions other than horizontal. \citet{Zhuang_2019_CVPR} used depth maps as another input, while depth estimation itself is another ill-posed task. \citet{Yan_2023_ICCV} utilized a homography mixture model, and \citet{yang2024single} proposed a specially designed diffusion model.
-Both of them trained models from scratch, failing to solve the fundamental issue of ill-posedness, relying for high-quality datasets and numerous computing, which caps the model's potential and making generalizing hard.
+Rolling Shutter Correction (RSC) aims to rectify image distortions arising from the row-wise exposure pattern of CMOS sensors.
+For single-frame rolling shutter correction, \cite{UnrollingShutter_CVPR17} used CNN modules to estimate row-wise motion, but did not handle cases involving camera or scene movement beyond the horizontal direction well. \cite{Zhuang_2019_CVPR} introduced depth maps as an additional input, but depth estimation is itself ill-posed. \cite{Yan_2023_ICCV} used a homography mixture model, and \cite{yang2024single} proposed a dedicated diffusion model.
+Both approaches are trained from scratch and still rely heavily on high-quality datasets and substantial computation, which limits their potential and makes generalization challenging.

+Meanwhile, diffusion models have rapidly emerged as a transformative force in generative modeling.
+With their ability to synthesize high-quality, diverse, and semantically meaningful content, models such as Stable Diffusion (SD)~\cite{rombach2022high} have set new standards in image generation, restoration, and related tasks.
+Beyond image synthesis, these models also show a strong capacity to capture semantic and structural information \cite{tang2023emergent,luo2024diffusion,zhang2024tale,hedlin2024unsupervised}.
+We attribute this capability to the rich knowledge embedded in large-scale diffusion models, which enables them to model complex relationships and transformations in visual data.